ProcessFast/yii2-minify-view/README.md

      * @var boolean
      * It is for linking Resource folder to asset files
      * if Resources like images above one folder it should be "../" if two folders above "../../"
-     * You want to load all the images from s3 now you have images folder in root and you have dev , qa , prod folder
+     * Assume scenario where application wants to load all the images from s3 now you have images folder in root and you have dev, qa, prod folder which have JS/CSS files in that case this option is helpful to make a connection between assets and resources.
-     * and css and js inside those folder now you have to link images in those css file.
-     * You have to use this option to do that.
      */
     public $assetsFolderPathPatch = null ;

     /*
-     * boolean
+     * @var boolean
-     * backend checke will help take asset from root/minify folder for backedn instead of root/backend/minifiy
-     * If backend and frontend has same assets and you want to use same location to store asset
+     * If application is advanced Yii2 application where assets for backend and frontend generated in different assets folder.
-     * you can make thi true.
-By this it will use root/minify other then root/backedn/minify
-     * to copy files to S3
+     * For instance in nenand/yii2-advanced-templated assets for frontend are generated in ROOT/assets folder and for backend assets are generated in ROOT/backend/assets
+     * This option is for minify folder so if all the assets in backend are same as frontend, this option will allow application to just use ROOT/minify as the main folder by making it true.
      */
     public $backendCheck = false ;

     /*
      * Folder name where minified files will be kept
-     * Here i have devided it will be used when $backendCheck is true
+     * It will only be used when $backendCheck is true
-     * as if we are doing from web from backend / frontend to have same file hashes
+     * It will be helpful when backend and frontend both's all assets are same meaning all JS files and CSS files on backend and frontend are same.
+     */
-     * as I am using same assets folder in root for backend / frontend as to have files from same assets folder */ public $folderName = 'minify' ;
+    public $folderName = 'minify' ;

     /*
+     * These two options are for console request.
+If application have functionality to generate concated and compressed assets at console request.
+     *
+     * In this extention last file name of generated file totally depends on location from where request has made.
+So web requests and console request will genrate same files but names will be different.
+To solve that and have uniform name across WEB and console this two options are used.
+     * first option is boolean which is to determine whether application wants to use this feature or not.
+     * Second option is string adjustment of path.
+Which should be removed from the file path to have same file names on console/web.
+     *
      * will be used at _getSummaryFilesHash will fix path to have same hash value as frontend or backend when files generated from console.
      * At console level this will be used as when generating from console path will be different so some adjustment path should be decalared t make path same as
      * of running in web browser as console has path from console folder script